Switch to the Text Version of this page. Jump to main navigation.

 Exceptional sincerity has, in addition to the factors comprising sincerity, two more factors:

-- going forward in a special way (khyad-par-du ‘gro-ba).
+• Going forward in a special way (khyad-par-du ‘gro-ba).

-Nonattachment has two factors included in it:
+Detachment has two factors included in it:

-- not liable to suffer a loss of mind (giving up bodhichitta) because of attachment to some other goal (sems ma-god-pa),
+• Not liable to suffer a loss of mind (giving up bodhichitta) because of attachment to some other goal (sems ma-god-pa)

 Going forward (proceeding to enlightenment) in a special way has two factors included in it: proceeding with:

-- an enlightenment-building network of positive force (bsod-nams-kyi tshogs),
+• An enlightenment-building network of positive force (bsod-nams-kyi tshogs)

-- an enlightenment-building network of deep awareness (ye-shes-kyi tshogs).
+• An enlightenment-building network of deep awareness (ye-shes-kyi tshogs).

 Thus, although the Tibetan term for exceptional sincerity (lhag-bsam) is also the term for the exceptional resolve that is the sixth of the seven-part cause and effect quintessence teaching for developing a bodhichitta aim, the term has a different meaning here.
 Exceptional resolve is taking universal responsibility actually to help alleviate the suffering and bring happiness to all beings.
 As a cause for developing a conventional bodhichitta aim, it is a mental factor that accompanies both aspiring bodhichitta and engaged bodhichitta.